canonical/kyuubi-k8s-operator/README.md

 This operator charm deploys and operates Apache Kyuubi in Kubernetes environment and provides users with a JDBC compliant endpoint which can be used by JDBC compliant tools and analytics platforms to execute SQL queries on the Charmed Spark cluster.

+The Kyuubi charm can be found on [Charmhub](https://charmhub.io/kyuubi-k8s).

 ## Other resources